De Guzman vs. Court of Appeals

 Arguments of the Petitioners

-- The lower court erred in believing the loss of the original of Exhibit "C".
+- Admissibility of Photocopy: Petitioner contended the court erred in believing the loss of the original of Exhibit C and, consequently, in admitting the photocopy as evidence.

 Issues

-- Whether the photocopy of the acknowledgment letter (Exhibit C) was properly admitted as secondary evidence despite the loss of the original.
+- Admissibility of Evidence: Whether the photocopy of the letter (Exhibit C) was admissible as secondary evidence to prove the existence and contents of the lost original.

-- Whether petitioner's defense of denial constitutes sufficient evidence to overcome the affirmative evidence presented by private respondents.
+- Sufficiency of Defense: Whether petitioner's bare denial was sufficient to overcome the affirmative evidence presented by private respondents.

 Ruling